Netanyahu says doesn't know of any U.S.-Iran talks

 The New York Times said Iran had insisted that talks with Washington not begin until after a November 6 presidential election determines whether President Barack Obama will serve a second term or if challenger Mitt Romney will succeed him.

-Netanyahu said he thought "the best way to resolve peacefully the question of Iran's nuclear program is through even tougher sanctions and a credible military option."
+Netanyahu said he thought "the best way to resolve peacefully the question of Iran's nuclear programme is through even tougher sanctions and a credible military option."

 He said that "in the last year alone" Iran had enriched thousands of kilograms of uranium.
 "I don't see any reason why they wouldn't continue in that same way if they open up talks with the U.S.," Netanyahu said.